 - Fill glass with ice.

-- Add cran-raspberry juice, then lime juice and then fill with soda.
+- Add raspberry juice, then the lime juice, and then fill with soda.

 - Garnish with lime wedge or additional raspberries, if desired.